-Recruitment policy for the selection of members of the Board follows FCA requirements (outlined in the FCA's Senior Management Arrangements, Systems and Controls) and a suitability assessment is completed.
+Recruitment policy for the selection of members of the Board follows FCA requirements (outlined in the FCA's Senior Management Arrangements, Systems and Controls section of its rule-book) and a suitability assessment is completed.
 A multiple-stage interview and selection process, in accordance with TUH's equal opportunities policy, is conducted to ensure that the Board is able to assess a potential director's aptitude, skills and experience and gauge the potential contribution to achieving TUH's strategic objectives.

-The directors of the TUH entities' boards as at 31 December 2019 were as follows ("Y" indicates a directorship of the entity):
+The directors of the TUH entities' boards as at 31 December 2020 were as follows ("Y" indicates a directorship of the entity):